 These are often scary-looking bugs like wasps, assassin bugs, praying mantis, ladybugs (don’t laugh, many a gardener has hated and killed their larvae mistakenly), lacewing, etc. They’re great news because they’ll scare and eat your garden pests, which often look fat, grubby, or have lovely disguises like cabbage moths.
 We want the ones that look like dragons to balance it out.

-Encourage (Some) Parasites.
+Encourage (Some) Parasites

 Yes, really!
 Certain adult insects won’t eat your garden pests, but their children will!
-These are predators but more gnarly.
-If you see something like the following image (tomato hornworm pest being parasitized by wasp cocoons), you might want to say a prayer for the hornworm, but be happy for your tomatoes.
+These are predators, but more gnarly.
+If you see something like the following image (tomato horn worm pest being parasitized by wasp cocoons), you might want to say a prayer for the horn worm, but be happy for your tomatoes.

 Yes, read that sentence twice and take a moment to contemplate it.
-In the bibliography below there are resources from Xerces Society, a premier conservation non-profit working on invertebrates.
+In the bibliography below, there are resources from Xerces Society, a premier conservation non-profit working on invertebrates.
 They outline four simple steps to protect pollinators, that subsequently protect a lot of different kinds of critters too.

 These steps are:

 It could be the smell of humans, or the barking of dogs, that make them uncomfortable.
 Plan your wildlife corridor to direct animals away from precious gardens and plants, and have it full of its own fecundity.
 Animals do not intentionally set out to damage something you love.
 They might just need some direction.

 Here are some examples:

 Go outside and walk around your site.
 Look for as many different kinds of insects, pollinators, predators, and whatever other creatures you can find.
 Learn about them.
 Learn what they are, what they eat, and what eats them.
 Then devise ways to create a balanced community.

 Try creating a mason bee house!
 They can be created in two general ways:

-1. By drilling into a block of wood or making non-toxic paper tubes.
+- By drilling into a block of wood or making non-toxic paper tubes.
 They are solitary bees which overwinter in holes packed up with mud.
 They are excellent native bee pollinators appropriate for any garden.
 As you assess what tools and materials you have available, know that the drilled holes or tubes need to be 6” long and just wide enough to fit a #2 pencil.
 Materials should be non-toxic (no treated woods or dyed paper), and the whole structure should be sheltered from rain, stable enough to survive heavy winds, and somewhere eastern-facing or sunny (though not too sunny in hot climates.)